Searching for Car Accident Lawsuit Loans

 We work with our car accident clients to secure advances with the best possible terms.
 We are a direct lender so whenever possible, we pass the savings along to you.

 Car accidents often cause both physical and financial hardship.
 If you have any questions regarding lawsuit loans, lawsuit funding, or another type of legal financing, please do not hesitate to contact us at 888-964-2224.
 We are here to help you get what you need, when you need it.
 Use lawsuit loans to pay for living expenses, case costs, medical care or any other need.
 When financial strain forces you to consider accepting less than you deserve, don’t wait – call Fair Rate and let us help you.
+Apply Now.

 Thank you for your interest in lawsuit settlement funding.